thumbliner/thumbliner/toys.md

 ---

-> “Economics deals with society’s fundamental problems; it concerns everyone and belongs to all.
-It is the main and proper study of every citizen.”<br>
+> “In everyday life, compromise is a permanent, and ubiquitous feature, of course.
+But in theory, compromise is the ultimate sin, a strict and absolute “no no.” It is not permissible, for instance, to compromise between the two incompatible propositions that 1+1=2 or that 1+1=3 and accept that it is 2.5.
+Either some proposition is true or it is false.
+There can be no “meeting in the middle” of truth and falsehood.”<br>
-> — Ludwig von Mises
+> — Hans-Hermann Hoppe

 ---